Big American Anniversaries

-Later this month I will celebrate the 30th anniversary of that day when I landed, terrified and wide-eyed, in America.
+This month I celebrate the 30th anniversary of that day when I landed, terrified and wide-eyed, in America.

-For many of us, this has been the year to chide ourselves for our heretofore simplistic and deluded understanding about who and what this country actually is ( the "United" States?
+For many of us in America, this has been the year to chide ourselves for our heretofore simplistic and deluded understanding about who and what this country actually is ( the "United" States?
 I think not).

 Still, as artists in America, it's our job to offset some of the damage done and being done today, as I write this.
 Even in bad old 2016, there's still time.
-Today and tomorrow and on Christmas Day and for all eight days of Hanukkah and on New Year's Eve, write like your life depends on it.
+Today and tomorrow and on Christmas Day and for all eight days of Hanukkah and on New Year's Eve, write or paint or photograph or compose or sculpt like your life depends on it.